TaxTips.ca

 There are special circumstances in which all or a portion of the fees paid to a private school may be considered a donation, and qualify for the charitable donations tax credit.
 Two types of schools may be able to provide charitable donation receipts for all or a portion of fees:

 Tuition fees may be eligible for the medical expense tax credit, (Income Tax Act s.
 118.2(2)(e)).
 In order to qualify, a medical practitioner must certify in writing that the equipment, facilities or personnel provided by the school are required because of the student's mental or physical impairment.
-The requirement for a written certification is included in Bill C-10, retroactive to December 21, 2002.
+The requirement for a written certification is included in proposed legislation which is retroactive to December 21, 2002.
+The Bill containing these proposed revisions, Bill C-10 from 2007, has not received Royal Assent, and thus has not been enacted.
+However, the Department of Finance in 2011 indicated that this bill is not dead, and is expected to be reintroduced.

 Canada Revenue Agency (CRA) information: